 My environmental art typically takes data visualisation into whole new areas.

 I used flood risk data from the Environment Agency in “Green|Blue” to question our knowledge and power in the face of uncertainty and the force of nature.

 I have created card games about greenhouse gases; and a series of “Little colouring books of climate mindfulness” using UK Climate Projections data.
-“Freefall Climate Graffiti” turned UK Climate Projections into a street art project in partnership with an Exeter youth group and Cleo Heard, a fellow Kaleider resident.
+“Freefall Climate Graffiti” turned UK Climate Projections into a street art project in partnership with an Exeter youth group and Cleo Heard, fellow Kaleider Resident.

 My background is in science, economics, energy and the environment, including employment at Cambridge Econometrics and the Met Office.
-I am a Stakeholder Resident at Kaleider, and a member of the art.earth+CCANW network.
-I am also an Honorary Research Fellow at the University of Exeter, and the TEDxExeter Storyteller.
+I am also a member of the art.earth+CCANW network, Visual Arts South West, and a-n.
+I am also an Honorary Research Fellow at the University of Exeter.
 All is grist to my mill.

-My website is at cbryden.me.uk/artist/, where you can find some pics of what I’ve been up to… and even buy some of it, should you be so moved!
+My website is at clarebryden.co.uk, where you can find some pics of what I’ve been up to… and even buy some of it, should you be so moved!